-The street food in Vietnam is delicious but perhaps not for the faint-hearted.
+The street food in Vietnam is delicious and ideal for those with an adventurous palette.
 Take a Vespa street food focused tour in Saigon and sample delicacies such as grilled mussels with peanuts and chilli, char lua and battered frogs legs.
-Hanoi is said to be the birthplace of the famous pho – this aromatic and delicious noodle soup has been coined ‘Vietnam in a bowl’ Try the dish in different locations and taste for yourself the nuanced changes in balance of spices, star anise and herbs.
-The floating markets are a highlight of the Mekong Delta they offer an original way of eating, serving and trading food – directly from the boat.
+Hanoi is said to be the birthplace of pho – an aromatic and delicious noodle soup also referred to as ‘Vietnam in a bowl’.
+And, along the Mekong Delta, the floating markets offer an original way of eating, serving and trading food, directly from the boat.

 Learn from the experts

-Cooking classes are an excellent way of getting stuck into authentic Vietnamese cuisine, partake in a lesson at the cookery school in Hoi An – originally built as a trading port by the Japanese for spices, it continues to be a culinary hub today.
-Explore the glorious food markets along the banks of the river to select the freshest of ingredients for your lesson, your local chef will then teach you how to turn these sensational ingredients into authentic Vietnamese dishes.
-Round off your day with a rice wine or if you’re feeling more adventurous try a glass of snake wine.
+Cooking classes are an excellent way of familiarising yourself with authentic Vietnamese cuisine.
+Perhaps partake in a lesson at the cookery school in Hoi An – originally built as a trading port by the Japanese for spices, it continues to be a culinary hub today.
+With the guidance of a local chef, you'll explore the food markets along the banks of the river to select the freshest of ingredients, and learn how to turn them into authentic Vietnamese dishes.
+Round off your day with a rice wine – or, if you’re daring, a glass of snake wine.

 Experience colonial history

-Head to the Saigon Saigon bar on top of the Carvelle Hotel, a great place to enjoy an ice-cold drink with spectacular views of the city below.
-The seafood buffet in this hotel is also highly recommendable.
-Vietnam’s colonial past means that French wine – as well as the traditional rice wine – is in abundance, Square One restaurant at the Park Hyatt Saigon has one of the best offerings of wine.
+Head to the Saigon Saigon bar on top of the Caravelle Hotel to enjoy an ice-cold drink with spectacular views of the city below, before enjoying a multi-course meal at one of its fine dining restaurants, accompanied by world-class wines.
+Vietnam’s colonial past means that French wine – as well as the traditional rice wine – can be found in abundance.
+Square One restaurant at the Park Hyatt Saigon also has one of the best wine menus in the city.

 Let us tailor your holiday

-Plan your Vietnam holiday with Wexas, and your expert travel specialist will make sure that you are able to experience the best that the country has to offer, from local market tours to authentic cooking lessons and more.
-Phone today to begin planning your luxury, tailor-made holiday to Vietnam.
+Plan your Vietnam food and wine holiday with Wexas, and our expert travel specialists will make sure that you are able to experience the best that the country has to offer, from local market tours to authentic cooking lessons.
+Call today to start planning.